 Your statement of purpose should discuss your research interests and the work you would like to do as a political scientist.
 We are interested in how you view yourself as a future professional.
 Be sure to edit your statement of purpose carefully, such that it demonstrates your ability to write well and communicate ideas persuasively.
 Further guidance for writing a successful statement of purpose is available here.

 We will not review incomplete applications.
 Make sure that all supporting materials are received by the deadline in order to ensure that your application is reviewed.

 FYI, the Ph.D. program accepts a maximum of 21 credits from other graduate programs.
 The M.A. program accepts a maximum of 12 credits from other graduate programs.
 Transfer credit evaluations are made during the student’s first semester.

 Our top doctoral applicants will receive fellowships which include stipends, five-year tuition awards at the in-state level and teaching assignments at CUNY colleges during the second, third, and fourth years of the fellowship.
 Students will be notified as other sources of funding become available.
 University Fellowships, based on academic merit and financial need, will continue to be made available to eligible students.
 Fellowships and assistantships may carry partial or full tuition waivers.
 A limited number of dissertation awards and fellowships, other grants, and adjunct lectureship positions may also available.

 Full time doctoral students enrolled in our program who teach on a CUNY campus are entitled to tuition remission at in-state rates.

-For more information on financial aid available through the University, see the Office of Financial Aid web site.
-Students wishing to apply for financial assistance should refer to the listing of awards in the Student Bulletin or online for application dates and other pertinent information.
-An admissions applicant seeking financial assistance must submit both the admissions and financial forms and supporting documents by the award deadline date.
+Students wishing to apply for financial assistance should refer to the full listing of awards in the Graduate Center Bulletin(also online here) for application dates and other pertinent information.
+An applicant seeking financial assistance must submit both the admissions and financial forms and supporting documents by the award deadline date.